artemkv/skybox/README.md

 - You are at the mercy of the vendor, and useful features sometimes are hidden behind paywall;
 - I don't trust anyone with my files.
 I don't want vendors to scan my files.

+## Why not existing solutions (e.g. Rclone)

+- These tools eventually evolve to be too general, they have too many features and connect to too many providers;
+- This raises the complexity.
+In my experience, making a good specific tool is order of magnitude easier and faster than making a good generic tool;
+- There is more things to learn, more effort to set up, and it will probably never do exactly what I want;
+- This essentially means I would not have time to keep up with the changes, if I ever want to fork and adapt those tools;
+- Having my own simple tool that solves my specific use-cases well gives me all the control I need to implement anything I want.

 ## My personal main use cases

 - Primary (home) laptop folder continuous backup;